VH-Lab/NDI-matlab/docs/reference/+ndi/+daq/+reader/+mfdaq/intan.m.md

   Examines whether or not the ndi.daq.reader objects are equal.

-Help for ndi.daq.reader.mfdaq.intan/eq is inherited from superclass NDI.DAQ.READER
+Help for ndi.daq.reader.mfdaq.intan/eq is inherited from superclass ndi.daq.reader
 ```

 ---